DonQuixoteI/Firefox-UserGuide/doc/user.js.md

 `false`
   ![Tor Browser][Tor Browser Logo],

-The network predictor (formerly called '[seer](https://wiki.mozilla.org/Privacy/Reviews/Necko)') makes preemptive connections to resources in a page based on cached information.
+The network predictor makes preemptive connections to resources in a page based on cached information.
 It can also do the same when the user hovers over a link. [[Tor](https://trac.torproject.org/projects/tor/ticket/16625)]

 ```js
 user_pref("network.http.speculative-parallel-limit", 0);